-- It’s humiliating, exhausting, and downright bad for your self-esteem.
+1. It’s humiliating, exhausting, and downright bad for your self-esteem.
 It’s impossible to feel good about yourself if you’re willing to trade in your dignity for a pair of running shoes in order to chase after any man.
+Especially one who doesn’t seem all that interested.
 And your dignity and self-esteem are never worth surrendering, for anyone or anything.

-- You are missing out on the things and people and relationships that are meant for you by wasting all your time and energy and emotions on the things that are not.
+4. You are missing out on the things and people and relationships that are meant for you by wasting all your time and energy and emotions on the things that are not.
 When you stop chasing the things that aren’t for you, you give the things that ARE a chance to catch up to you.
-But as long as you’re caught up in the drama of an on-again, off-again endless pursuit, you literally have blinders to all the amazing things already staring you right in the face.
+But as long as you’re caught up in the drama of a hopelessly frustrating and seemingly endless pursuit, you literally have blinders to all the amazing things already staring you right in the face.

-- Even if you catch him, you won’t really ever HAVE him.
+5. Even if you catch him, you won’t really ever have him.
 I’ve learned this firsthand, the hard way.
-You can catch someone’s body and still not capture their heart.
-(And no, I’m not talking about sex here.)
 You can have someone’s physical presence there with you and their heart can still be light years away.
-On the bright side, the really amazing thing that sometimes happens by catching someone you’ve been chasing after for so long is it finally opens your eyes to why God never intended for you to catch him at all.
+On the bright side, the really amazing thing that sometimes happens by catching someone you’ve been chasing for so long is it finally opens your eyes to why it was never meant for you to catch them at all.
 Because sometimes it takes getting everything you ever thought you wanted to fully understand it’s nothing you need, and far from what you deserve.